 What’s it like having a homeschooled high schooler in the home?
 The benefits of homeschool high school?

 Everyone assumes I am teaching high school mathematics, physics, chemistry, and biology.
 Having a Bachelor of Science in Nursing degree, I can handle biology.
 The rest is lost on me.

-High school homeschool looks like college prep time in our home.
+High school homeschooling looks like college prep time in our home.
 (But that’s because our kiddos have been geared in that direction (we both went to university), but I wouldn’t expect that every teen would be.
 Our oldest is at Uni, our second daughter is certainly gearing that direction, and our two youngest? remains to be seen.)

 There’s not a lot of fluff.
 In fact, is there any?
 The only fluff in this teen’s life is waiting for a bus or traveling to and from town.